weaveworks-liquidmetal/site/docs/intro.md

 In Liquid Metal, [Firecracker][firecracker] and [Cloud Hypervisor][cloud-h] are both wrapped by Flintlock to give a smoother management experience of MicroVMs based on the needs of cluster orchestration.
-Flintlock will default to using Cloud Hypervisor, but Firecracker can be chosen at start time.
+Flintlock will initially default to using Firecracker, but either can be chosen via config on a per MicroVM basis.
+In the near future the default will be Cloud Hypervisor.

 ## Containerd